A worker checks a solar installation on a roof in Santiago de Chile.

 Video NDC Partnership: A brief overview

-When an emerging economy or developing country joins the NDC Partnership, it can notify the Support Unit of the type of support it desires and requires to implement and advance its NDC priorities.
-Based upon these notifications, the Partnership’s development partners and implementing organisations offer a tailor-made package of advisory instruments, technical assistance and financing.
-Non-state partners such as non-governmental organisations, research institutions and the private sector are involved in this process.
+When an emerging economy or developing country joins the NDC Partnership, it can submit a request for the support it requires to develop and implement its NDCs.
+Based upon these requests, the Partnership's development partners and implementing organisations offer a tailor-made package of expertise, technical assistance and financing.
+Non-state partners such as non-governmental organisations, research institutions and the private sector are also involved in this process.

 German activities